andmoredev/andmoredev/content/blog/stop-using-aws-root-user.md

 2. Go to IAM Service
 3. In the users section press Add User
 4. Enter `administrator` as the username
-5. Select Programatic access and AWS Management Console access for Access Types.
+5. Select Programmatic access and AWS Management Console access for Access Types.
 6. Enter a strong password.
 7. Remove the checkbox to require a password reset and click next.
 ![Add User Details](/img/2021/02/pic01.jpg)